 - EZ-Door Trim Set

-- Paint items included in step 3
+- Paint items included in Step 3

-Step 6: Replace Hardware and Hang Door
+Step 6: Replace the Hardware and Hang the Door

 Tools and Materials Needed: